Skip to main content

 Digital item Links & availability

-Other availability, including electronic, digital, and file uploads include the following row actions for each availability link when made available by your library:
+Other availability, including electronic, digital, and file uploads include the following row actions for each availability link when made available by the library:

 • Mark the link as broken.
 This notifies the library to fix the issue at their discretion.
 For more information, see Enabling Broken Link Reporting.